jina-ai/docs/chapters/project_guide.rst

 Setup with Jina Hub
 ===================

-Use our **jina hub new** command to spin up a basic Jina app:
+The **jina hub new** command will automatically create the recommended project structure in your working directory.

 .. highlight:: bash
 .. code-block:: bash

     jina hub new --type app

 This saves you having to do a lot of typing and setup.
 So, you just need to run the previous command and follow the guide that you will see.
-But don't worry, you will still see how the basic folder structure becomes, and which result you will get in the end.
+But don't worry, you will still see how the basic folder structure is formed, and which result you will get in the end.

 Manual Setup